* means state champion.

 rec.games.chess.analysis - analysis openings/middlegames/endgames

-rec.games.chess.computer - reports/discussion on game servers, databases, software
+rec.games.chess.computer - reports/discussion on game servers, databases,

 rec.games.chess.misc - news/discussion related to chess